YudiXie/Novelty_analysis/Docs/MoSeq_Example_Command.md

 Try out the defaults first.
 If they don't work, the only filter you may want to turn down is the `tail` filter, try:

 `--tail-filter-size 5, 5`

+* When some mice in the experiments don't move very much during the entire trial, use this option to prevent it is excluded as background.
+`--use-plane-bground`

 3. Training PCA